Efficient simplicial replacement of semi-algebraic sets: Precise statements of the main results

 \begin{remark}[Separation of complexity into algebraic and combinatorial parts \footnote{Note that this notion of separation of complexity into algebraic and combinatorial parts is distinct from that used in \cite{BPRbook2}, where ``combinatorial part'' refers to the part depending on the number of polynomials, and the``algebraic part'' refers to the dependence on the degrees of the polynomials. } ] In the definition of complexity given above we are counting only arithmetic operations involving elements of the ring generated by the coefficients of the input formulas.
 Many algorithms in semi-algebraic geometry have the following feature.
 After a certain number of operations involving elements of the coefficient ring $\D$, the problem is reduced to solving a combinatorial or a linear algebra problem defined over $\mathbb{Z}$.
-For example, the most efficient algorithms for counting the number of semi-algebraically connected components or determining whether two points belong to the same semi-algebraically connected component of a given semi-algebraic set \cite{BPR99, GV92, Canny93a}, proceed via the construction of a \emph{roadmap} of the semi-algebraic set.
-A roadmap of a semi-algebraic set is a one-dimensional semi-algebraic subset having certain desired connectivity property \cite[Chapter 15]{BPRbook2}, which additionally has the structure of an undirected graph.
-Once this graph has been constructed, connectivity questions about the original set can be decided by purely combinatorial graph traversal algorithms, without any further arithmetic operations needed amongst elements of the ring $\D$.
-Similarly, any algorithm for computing the Betti numbers of semi-algebraic sets via a triangulation algorithm has a similar feature.
-Once a simplicial complex whose geometric realization is semi-algebraically homeomorphic to the given semi-algebraic set has been computed, the problem of computing the Betti numbers of the given semi-algebraic set is reduced to linear algebra over $\mathbb{Z}$.